meekservices/FintekPro/replit.md

 # FintekPro - Financial Services Platform

 ## Overview
-FintekPro is a comprehensive full-stack TypeScript financial services platform for personal finance and investment management.
-It provides tools for portfolio management, real-time market data, and a wide array of financial services including stocks, mutual funds, IPOs, bonds, and loans.
-The platform aims to offer a modern, robust, and secure solution for managing investments and financial planning, incorporating features like family collaboration, a unified KYC compliance system, and an AI-powered financial assistant.
+FintekPro is a comprehensive full-stack TypeScript financial services platform designed for personal finance and investment management.
+It offers robust tools for portfolio management, real-time market data, and a wide array of financial services including stocks, mutual funds, IPOs, bonds, and loans.
+The platform aims to provide a modern, secure solution for financial planning, incorporating features such as family collaboration, a unified KYC compliance system, and an AI-powered financial assistant.
+Its business vision is to empower users with advanced financial tools and insights, catering to both individual investors and financial advisors, with ambitions to expand into a leading full-service digital financial ecosystem.

 ## User Preferences
 I want iterative development.